AlbertWhite/site-v2.0/src/data/blogs/design.md

 **Information has layers.
 Each layer of information should have typical style with a specific font-size, font-weight, color, opacity**.

-As for the font-family, the classic fonts like helvatica are safe but not original.
+As for the font-family, the classic fonts like Helvetica are safe but not original.
 If you want to give a new look to your web, give it a new and adapted font.

 #### 2.3 Style.